Introduction to JMeter

 What is performance testing?

-Performance testing is a non-functional type of testing which is used to evaluate application under test(AUT) performance in terms of its responsiveness as well as behaviour of AUT under various workload.
+Performance testing is a non-functional type of testing which is used to evaluate application under test(AUT) performance in terms of its responsiveness as well as the behaviour of AUT under the various workload.

 A slow website results into a bad user experience and have negative financial impact.
 Even delay of second, for longer period of time, may result into huge revenue loss.
 Thus, performance test of websites comes into picture.
 To performance test a website there are tools available, for example: JMeter, LoadRunner, WebLoad, LoadView and many more.